Comprehensive Passwords List: Analysis & Insights from 10 Million Entries

 The team at WP Engine spends a lot of time and continuous effort keeping our customer’s WordPress sites secure.
 Our secure WordPress hosting platform integrates into WordPress itself and protects our customer’s sites against brute-force attacks on their passwords with intelligent, reactive software that constantly learns and adapts to threats and takes action.
 We also safeguard our customer’s from attacks that have nothing to do with password guessing, like sniffing login attempts and SQL injections.
 WP Engine provides the best managed WordPress hosting platform, powering brands and the enterprise to reach global audiences with WordPress technology.

-Download our WordPress security White Paper and learn about the 10 best practices for securing a WordPress deployment, including how to safely generate, store, and regularly change passwords.
+Download our WordPress security White Paper and learn about the 10 best practices for securing a WordPress deployment, including how to safely generate, store, and regularly change passwords, and check out WP Engine’s premium WordPress hosting solutions to create the best possible digital experiences on the world’s favorite CMS.